kayleecodes1/node-angular-starter/README.md

 $ gulp
 ```

-The build command will build the project for development.
-This means that all files will be kept separate (except for CSS) and will remain untouched for easy debugging and analysis.
+The build task will build the project for development.
+This means that all files will be kept separate (CSS is a special case and will be concatenated into a single file) and will remain untouched for a quick build and easy debugging and analysis:

 ```sh
 $ gulp build
 ```

-The watch command will run a build and then watch the application files for changes.
-Whenever changes are made, the build files will be updated appropriately.
+The watch task will run the build task and then watch the application files for changes.
+Whenever changes are made, the build files will be updated appropriately and live reload will be triggered:

 ```sh
 $ gulp watch
 ```

-The serve command will run a build and watch the application files for changes.
-Whenever changes are made, the build files will be updated appropriately.
-Additionally, it will watch the server files for changes.
-Whenever changes are made, the server will restart itself.
+The serve task will run the watch task.
+It will also start the server in development mode on the default port (defined in `package.json`) and then watch the server files for changes.
+Whenever changes are made, the server will restart itself and live reload will be triggered:

 ```sh
 $ gulp serve
 ```

-//TODO: explanation of when to use these commands
+//TODO: explanation of when to use these commands?

 ### Running the Server

-The server can be started with the following command:
+The server can be started manually with the following command:

 ```sh
 $ npm start [--dev] [--port=<port>]